-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
+IV.C.
+Curriculum Organization and Fellow Experiences

+IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)
-(Core) - Assignment of Rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and to allow for meaningful assessment and feedback.
-(Core) - IV.C.1.b)

-Clinical experiences should Rotations must be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Core) - IV.C.1.c) Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
-(Core) - IV.C.2.
+IV.C.1.a) Assignment of Rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and to allow for meaningful assessment and feedback.
+(Core) IV.C.1.b) Clinical experiences should Rotations must be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core) IV.C.1.c) Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
+(Core) IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core)

-IV.C.3.
-A minimum of 12 months must be devoted to clinical experience.
-(Core) IV.C.3.a) At least 50 percent of the clinical experience must occur in the outpatient setting.
-(Core) IV.C.3.b) The program must provide at least one month of clinical experience in autologous and allogeneic bone marrow transplantation.
+(Core) IV.C.3.
+A minimum of 18 months must be devoted to clinical experience.
+(Core) IV.C.3.a) Of this time, At least 12 months must be in the diagnosis and management of a broad spectrum of neoplastic diseases, including hematological malignancies, and at least six months must be in the diagnosis and management of a broad spectrum of non-neoplastic classical hematological disorders.
+(Core) IV.C.3.b) At least 50 percent of the medical oncology clinical experience must occur in the outpatient setting.
+(Core) IV.C.3.c) The hematology clinical experience must include an appropriate balance of inpatient and outpatient hematology for fellows to become proficient in all curricular requirements for classical hematology.
+(Core) IV.C.3.d) The program must provide at least one month of clinical experience in autologous and allogeneic bone marrow transplantation.
 (Core) IV.C.4.
 Fellows must participate in training using simulation.
-(Detail) [Edited and moved to I.D.1.c)(4)] IV.C.5.
+(Detail [Edited and Moved to I.D.1.c)(4)] IV.C.5.
 Inpatient assignments should be of sufficient duration to permit continuing care of a majority of the patients throughout their hospitalization.
 (Detail) IV.C.6.
-Fellows must participate in multidisciplinary case management or tumor board conferences and in protocol studies.
+Fellows must participate in multidisciplinary case management or tumor board conferences, and in protocol studies.
 (Core) IV.C.7.
-Experience with Continuity Ambulatory Patients IV.C.7.a) Fellows must have continuity ambulatory clinic experience for the duration of the program that exposes them to the breadth and depth of the subspecialty.
-(Core) IV.C.7.a).(1) This experience should average one half-day each week.
+Fellows must assume continuing responsibility for acutely and chronically ill patients, in order to observe and manage both inpatients and outpatients with a wide variety of blood and neoplastic disorders, and as well as the benefits and adverse effects of therapy.
+(Core) IV.C.8.
+Fellows must participate in a multidisciplinary case management conference or discussion.
+(Core) IV.C.9.
+Fellows should participate in the care of patients undergoing: IV.C.9.a) apheresis procedures; and, (Core) IV.C.9.b) bone marrow or peripheral stem cell harvest for transplantation.
+(Core) IV.C.10.
+Fellows must be educated about, and should have experience with: IV.C.10.a) performance and interpretation of partial thromboplastin time, prothrombin time, platelet aggregation, and bleeding time, as well as other standard and specialized coagulation assays; and, (Core) IV.C.10.b) test of hemostasis.
+(Core) IV.C.11.
+Experience with Continuity Ambulatory Patients IV.C.11.a) Fellows must have continuity ambulatory clinic experience for the duration of the program that exposes them to the breadth and depth of hematology and medical oncology the subspecialty .
+(Core) IV.C.11.a).(1) This experience should average one half-day each week.